skysqlinc/skysql-docs/docs/Quickstart/Launch DB using the REST API.md

 You can use the API Documentation [here](https://apidocs.skysql.com/) and directly try out the APIs in your browser.

-All you need is to click ‘Authorize’ and type in `Bearer <supply your API key here>`
+All you need is to click ‘Authorize’ and type in `<supply your API key here>`